Artificial intelligence in recruiting: a guide to human resource

 Fewer routine tasks, more time for strategic decisions

-That’s where artificial intelligence could make a significant contribution: automating time-consuming, repetitive tasks like screening resumes or setting up interviews with candidates.
-ATS software like In-recruiting, which allows you to optimize time by planning and scheduling the entire selection process, are already going in this direction.
-If you’ve never tested it, you can take a free trial and experience what ATS software can help you with.
+That’s where artificial intelligence make a significant contribution: automating time-consuming, repetitive tasks like screening resumes or setting up interviews with candidates.
+ATS software like Inrecruiting, which allows you to optimize time by planning and scheduling the entire selection process, are already going in this direction.

-Going even further into detail, there are several activities that artificial intelligence could allow you to do, greatly improving the recruiter’s work:
+Going even further into detail, there are several activities that artificial intelligence can allow you to do, greatly improving the recruiter’s work:

 - Automatically extrapolate data from unstructured documents such as CVs;